Understanding Memory of Lucid Dreams

 Dreams are recalled most vividly upon awakening in the middle of, or immediately after a REM period.
 And remember, REM periods end every 90 minutes after sleep onset.

-There are two approaches here; one is called the Wake Back to Bed Method during which you set an alarm an hour before you usually wake up, then get out of bed and stay awake for around 45 minutes (during which time you meditate or visualize having a lucid dream), and then go back to sleep with high likelihood you’ll rapidly enter REM sleep and become lucid.
+The first is the Wake Back to Bed Method (WBTB) which requires setting an alarm for about 6 hours after sleep onset, getting out of bed and staying awake for around 45 minutes (during which time you meditate or visualize having a lucid dream), and then go back to sleep with the high likelihood that you’ll rapidly enter REM sleep and become lucid.
 Then wake up and write the lucid dream down.

 And when you wake up, lay still, replay the dream over in your mind, and immediately write down everything you can remember.
 Don’t just simply set alarms throughout the night randomly, that won’t help you get lucid, it might just make you miserable!